openhab/openhab-addons/bundles/org.openhab.binding.gpio/README.md

   Do Nothing      : The default, do nothing.
 Output channels will retain their default value (UNDEF).
   All On          : Issues a ON command to all configured output channels.
   All Off         : Issues a OFF command to all configured output channels.
-  Refresh Channel : Issues a refresh command on the output channel.
-This will refresh the channel from
+  Refresh Channel : Issues a refresh command on the output channels.
+This will refresh the channels from
                     pigpiod causing the gpio pin state to reflect on the channel state.
 NOTE: This does not update the gpio pin state on the Pi itself.
 It only updates the channel state within OpenHAB.